Excursion set peaks in energy as a model for haloes: Excursion set peaks of the mean energy overdensity

 Furthermore, for the `slope' of the energy one has that

-Evidently, at fixed $\epsilon_R$, requiring, e.g., ${\rm d}\epsilon_R/{\rm d}\ln R\le 0$ constrains the overdensity $\delta_R$.
+Evidently, requiring ${\rm d}\epsilon_R/{\rm d}\ln R\le 0$ imposes that $\delta_R\leq\epsilon_R$.
 Physically, this constraint guarantees that the inertial radius $R_I$, which is initially equal to $R$, gradually becomes smaller than $R$ as the density profile develops a denser core.
 We exploit this in the next subsection.

 In what follows, we will be interested in whether or not $\epsilon_R$ exceeds a critical value.
 With some abuse of notation, we use $\epsilon_c(R)$ to denote the fact that this critical value may be different for each $R$.
 The associated normalized height and slope of this critical value are given by